kstenerud/dogma/kbnf.md

 The `lendian` function expresses the resolved expression in little endian byte order (effectively swapping the byte order of the bits that would match the rule).

-The expression must resolve to a multiple of 8 bits.
+The expression must resolve to a multiple of 8 bits, otherwise the grammar is malformed.

 ```kbnf
 lendian(expr: expression): expression